Nusrat008/papri-portfolio/docs/index.md

 ### **Education**

-I am currently pursuing a Bachelor of Science in Electrical and Electronic Engineering (EEE) at Chittagong University of Engineering and Technology (CUET).
+I am currently pursuing my Bachelor of Science in Electrical and Electronic Engineering (EEE) at Chittagong University of Engineering and Technology (CUET).

    🔗[See details here](https://nusrat008.github.io/Portfolio/Education)
 ### **Career Objective**